AnamariaGherghisan/react-training/README.md

 - Click on the fork button on the top right corner and you will be presented with a page to enter some details for the forked repo

-- Keep the same _Project name_ and _Project slug_ and for the _Project URL_ you need to enter your _GitLab username_ as a namespace

-- Select the _Visibility level_ as Internal
+- Select the _Owner_ as yourself and keep the same _Repository name_ and

 - Click on the _Fork project_ button to fork the repository